 If you’re planning to be in the USA during Labour Day Weekend, expect many businesses and stores to be closed on Monday.
 However, you’ll surely be too busy behind the barbecue to even notice.
 More importantly, you need to make sure your travel documents are all in order before you set off.

 As a British citizen, there are various kinds of travel documents you can use to travel to the USA.
 The first of these is essential in all cases; you will need a valid passport.
 Make sure your passport is valid for the entire duration of your trip.
 This is an obvious point, but can often get overlooked.
 Presuming you have your passport, you can then apply for different kinds of travel authorisation.

 The traditional travel authorisation needed for the USA is a visa.
-Visas come in many different varieties, the most common of which are the business visa and the tourist visa.
+Visas come in many different varieties, the most common of which are business visas and tourist visas.
 This is still a valid way to visit the USA, and in some cases the only way, however a much simpler and easier system now exists.
-This is thanks to what’s known as the ‘Visa Waiver Programme’.
+This is thanks to what’s known as the "Visa Waiver Programme".